encode/django-rest-framework/docs/api-guide/relations.md

 By default nested serializers are read-only.
 If you want to support write-operations to a nested serializer field you'll need to create `create()` and/or `update()` methods in order to explicitly specify how the child relationships should be saved.

+Note that django-rest-framework's [MultiPartRenderer] doesn't handle writing nested data properly, so if you're going to be testing this functionality, you'll need to add `format='json'` to your test requests.

     class TrackSerializer(serializers.ModelSerializer):
         class Meta:
             model = Track